rozek/node-red-contrib-reusable-flows/README.md

 ### Reusable Flow Lookup ###

 "Reusable flows" are found by the name of their `reusable-in` nodes.
 Within the Node-RED flow editor, a drop-down menu simplifies name input by offering a choice of all currently found `reusable-in` nodes.
-However, if the name of a `reusable-in` that has already been chosen as the target of any `reusable` nodes is changed at a later time, all these `reusable` nodes will loose their association and will have to be updated again.
+However, if the name of a `reusable-in` that has already been chosen as the target of any `reusable` nodes is changed at a later time, all these `reusable` nodes will loose their association and will have to be reassigned again.

 ![](reusables-on-same-tab.png)

+`reusable` nodes may invoke "reusable flows" on the same tab or on different tabs.
+If the targeted `reusable-in` is found on a different tab than the `reusable`, the target flow name has to be prefixed with the name of the tab it is found in, and separated from the `reusable-in` name by a colon (`:`).
+Again, the editor's drop-down menu simplifies the assignment, but changing the tab label at a later time will require a reassignment of all `reusable` nodes from other tabs that refer to flows on this one.

 ### Scoping ###